 This predictive grid was used to calculate the centre of gravity (COG) of the core area for each era.
 The COG was calculated in the UTM coordinate system (EPSG Zone: 32619) using the easting (X) and northing (Y) for each cell identified as core area (i) in each era (t) and weighted by the OP at each of these locations.

-$$